 ABOUT MICHAEL

 Michael Schulson is the chef and restaurateur behind the Schulson Collective restaurant group whose imagination and vision have made him one of Philadelphia’s most successful hospitality professionals.
 Schulson is the owner of Philadelphia’s Midtown Village destinations Double Knot, from which DK Sushi was born, a fine-casual sushi concept located at the University of Pennsylvania; Sampan, along with the adjacent Graffiti Bar.
 Most notably, Schulson opened his intimate boutique steakhouse, Alpen Rose.
 On the corner of 13th and Sansom, Schulson established Prunella, a casual yet energetic pizzeria, and Pearl & Mary, a stunning oyster bar.
 Schulson Collective’s portfolio also includes the new-American spot, Harp & Crown, in Philadelphia’s Center City, as well as the red gravy Italian restaurant, Giuseppe & Sons; Right off of Rittenhouse, Via Locusta, another inviting Italian concept; and the expansive Independence Beer Garden in historic Old City.
 Schulson has recently unveiled Bar Lesieur, a French eatery featuring a modern à la carte menu.
-Additionally, Schulson is preparing to debut two new dining establishments, Samuel's and a second location for Pearl & Mary, at Ocean Casino Resort in Atlantic City.
+On 20th Street is the newest Schulson Collective restaurant, Dear Daphni, a modern Mediterranean restaurant featuring kebabs, mezze, and entrées cooked over an open charcoal grill.
+In the heart of Wynwood is Double Knot Miami, a Japanese izakaya offering sushi, robatayaki, and signature cocktails in a two-level dining experience.
+Double Knot NYC will soon debut, introducing the concept to New York City diners.

 Schulson attended and graduated from the Culinary Institute of America, working his way up the culinary chain of command in such acclaimed restaurants as New York’s Peacock Alley at the Waldorf-Astoria Hotel and David Burke’s Park Avenue Café, and Philadelphia’s Le Bec-Fin and Susanna Foo.
 Before setting out on his own, Schulson helmed legendary kitchens in New York City and Philadelphia and traveled to Japan.
 He eventually learned the ability to speak conversational Japanese following his stints in prestigious Tokyo kitchens, among them Spago and the Four Seasons Hotel.